 Diabetes mellitus is a condition where the body does not produce enough insulin, or where it does not respond to insulin in a normal way.
-Insulin is a hormone produced in the pancreas which acts to move sugar into cells to be used as energy, and when our blood sugar becomes too low or too high, it can cause serious problems.
-Diabetes is a growing concern worldwide, and contributes to the development of other serious illnesses like heart disease, stroke, and other vascular conditions.
+Insulin is a hormone produced in the pancreas which acts to move sugar into cells to be used as energy.
+When our blood sugar becomes too low or too high, it can cause serious problems.
+Diabetes is a growing concern worldwide, and it contributes to the development of other serious illnesses like heart disease, stroke, and other vascular conditions.

-People with type 1 diabetes typically have the condition from childhood, or as a result of a problem with the pancreas developing later in life.
+People with type 1 diabetes typically have the condition from childhood or as a result of a problem with the pancreas developing later in life.
 It isn’t usually easy to predict who will have type 1 diabetes.
-The main treatment pathway for type 1 diabetes is insulin injections tailored to regular blood sugar monitoring.
+The main way to treat type 1 diabetes is insulin injections paired with regular blood sugar monitoring.

-People with type 2 diabetes may have more treatment options, ranging from simple diet management through to tablets, injectable non-insulin diabetes medications, and insulin injections.
-Some of the risk factors for developing type 2 diabetes including being overweight or obese, having a sedentary lifestyle, and carrying excess fat around the middle.
+People with type 2 diabetes may have more treatment options, ranging from simple diet management to taking tablets, using injectable non-insulin diabetes medications, and insulin injections.
+Some of the risk factors for developing type 2 diabetes include being overweight or obese, having a sedentary lifestyle, and carrying excess fat around the middle.

-Sometimes diabetes develops in pregnancy, and is called gestational diabetes.
-This is associated with some risks to mother and baby, so needs to be closely managed.
-Gestational diabetes usually resolves after birth, but people who experienced gestational diabetes seem to be at a higher risk of going on to develop type 2 diabetes later in life.
+Sometimes diabetes develops in pregnancy.
+This is known as gestational diabetes.
+The condition is associated with some risks to mother and baby, so needs to be closely managed.
+Gestational diabetes usually resolves after birth, but people who experience gestational diabetes seem to be at a higher risk of going on to develop type 2 diabetes later in life.